 - 1. In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the Can-Am ATV Distributor/Dealer level.
 We recommend discussing the issue with the authorized Can-Am ATV Distributor/Dealer's service manager or owner. - 2.
-If further assistance is required, the Can-Am ATV Distributor/Dealer service department should be contacted in order to resolve the matter. - 3.
-If the matter still remains unresolved then contact BRP at the address listed below:
+If further assistance is required, the Can-Am ATV Distributor/Dealer service department should be contacted in order to resolve the matter. - If the matter still remains unresolved then contact BRP at the address listed below:

-For countries within Europe, Turkey, the CIS and Russia please contact our European office:
+For countries within EEA, CIS or Turkey, except Scandinavian countries, please contact our European office:

-BRP EUROPE N.V.
+BRP FUROPE N.V.

-Customer Assistance Center Skaldenstraat 125 9042 Gent Belgium Tel.: + 32 9 218 26 00
+Customer Assistance Center Skaldenstraat 125 9042 Gent Belgium

+Tel.: + 32 9 218 26 00